How to Measure Customer SatisfactionCustomer experience ·

 The NPS is a valuable metric for measuring customer satisfaction for three main reasons:

-- NPS is objective, meaning that the score is based on a customer's experience, not on opinion or speculation.
+, meaning that the score is based on a customer's experience, not on opinion or speculation.

-- NPS is comparable, meaning that the score can be compared across products, services, and industries.
+, meaning that the score can be compared across products, services, and industries.

-- NPS is actionable, meaning that it can be used to identify areas where improvement is needed.
+, meaning that it can be used to identify areas where improvement is needed.

 Responses are given on a scale of 0-10, and customers are grouped into three categories: Promoters (9-10) These are customers who love the product or service and will happily recommend it to others.
 Passives (7-8) These are satisfied customers but could be wooed by the competition.
 Detractors (0-6) These customers are unhappy with the product or service and are unlikely to recommend it to others.